randallb15/All-Things-DSR/README.md

 ### [RPP2 Update Assignment Submission Doc](https://docs.google.com/spreadsheets/d/1zKjOJaTR9sQPTJTx0CW0xDahaO7IezT92HvThWh82Gk/edit#gid=1371301276)

-A class period grace period was effective in RPP2.
+A one-class grace period was effective in RPP2.
 For example, if the assignment is due on Tuesday, checking for that assignment submission + updating the google sheet on Thursday worked well.

 # Lecture Days